metadatacenter/cedar-model-validation-library/README.md

 Incremental validation is desirable because JSON Schema artifact validation using top level schema can produce imprecise validation errors.

-For example, to run the Java-based validator in this library to validate provenance fields in an example template:
+For example, to run the Java-based JSON Schema validator in this library to validate provenance fields in an example template:

     java -jar ./target/cedar-model-validation-library-1.0.0-jar-with-dependencies.jar \
       ./src/main/resources/provenanceFields.json \